InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/prayer.md

   - Neophytes
   - Candidates
   - Associates
-- Adepts are now permitted to take from the donation box.
+- Adepts are now permitted to take from the donation bin.
-- The Priesthood retains stewardship over the remaining donations in the donation box.
+- The Priesthood retains stewardship over the remaining donations in the donation bin.